Content marketing is one of the best methods to get free organic traffics from search engines.

 The reason the sites are ranking in Google because of their site age and authoritativeness.

-Backlinks are an important indicator of whether the page that you are competing is strong or weak.
+Backlinks are an important indicator of whether the page that you are competing with is strong or weak.

 External backlinks are the one that matters as that page was referred to by other websites.

-I personally use Long Tail Pro to check on the backlink profiles of top 10 competitors on that particular keyword that I’m after.
+I personally use Long Tail Pro to check on the backlink profiles of the top 10 competitors on that particular keyword that I’m after.

-Generally, the higher the word count, more information on it.
+Generally, the higher the word count, the more information on it.
 However, relevancy is always the key focus in your SEO content strategy.